tushar2704/VibeCode/docs/01-introduction/README.md

 - **🚀 Rapid Iteration**: Quick feedback loops and continuous improvement
 - **💎 Quality Excellence**: Building software that stands the test of time

-But Vibe Coding has evolved.
+But VibeCode has evolved.
 What started as intuitive, experimental coding has matured into a systematic approach powered by **Context Engineering**.

 ## 🔄 The Evolution: From Vibe to Context Engineering

-### The Original Vibe Coding Era (2022-2024)
+### The Original VibeCode Era (2022-2024)
 - **Characteristics**: Experimental, intuitive, trial-and-error
 - **Strengths**: Creative freedom, rapid prototyping, innovative solutions
 - **Challenges**: Inconsistent results, difficult to scale, production issues